• Skip to primary navigation

 Paccheri is versatile and pairs extremely well with everything from slow-cooked Bolognese sauce to lighter seafood sauces.
 It's most often eaten with a seafood sauce along the coastal regions of Italy, but can just as easily hold up to a slow-cooked Neapolitan ragù (paccheri Bolognese is one of our favorite ways to eat it or paccheri amatriciana if you like a spicier sauce).

-It's also prepared 'al forno' style (baked) also known as 'paccheri forno' or stuffed paccheri.
+It's also prepared 'al forno' style (baked), aka 'paccheri forno' or stuffed paccheri.
 Baked paccheri are most often filled with a meat or cheese mixture and stand vertically (instead of lying down like manicotti or cannelloni) and topped with pasta sauce and mozzarella cheese or even béchamel.

-3 Paccheri Pasta Dishes From One Of Our Favorite Restaurants in Venice, Italy (below in photos)
+3 Paccheri Pasta Dishes From a Favorite Restaurant in Venice, Italy (Antiche Carampane)

 Paccheri pasta with shrimp, crab, and artichokes from Antiche Carampane restaurant in Venice, Italy.